CusMeDroid/absenonline/README.md

 ~ Fill attendance in a timely manner & Within a radius of 200 ~ Saving Task for info attendance
 ```

+## PRIVACY
+At the core of this application online data storage is needed, read carefully in the privacy on app about what policies for the application we offer.